If you want a quick and easy ramble through the heart of Yorkshire, these short walks promise beautiful countryside in spades.

 Falling Foss and the Hermitage

-You can discover the hidden beauty of the North York Moors with a breezy 2-mile jaunt to Falling Foss and the Hermitage.
-Start at May Beck car park and make your way into the nearby woodland on the way to Midge Hall, an old gamekeeper’s lodge that doubles as the Falling Foss Tea Garden.
-After a quick brew, head round the back to see the beautiful Falling Foss waterfall, which has a stunning 30-foot drop into May Beck.
-There’s a treat before you head back to the start – take a short detour from the falls to find The Hermitage, an old stone dwelling that was believed to be home to a hermit in the 19th century.
+This 1-mile jaunt is one of the finest easy walks Yorkshire has to offer, all while revealing the hidden beauty of the North York Moors.
+It starts at May Beck car park and on into nearby woodland to reach Midge Hall, an old gamekeeper’s lodge that now houses the Falling Foss Tea Garden.
+Enjoy a brew, before nipping round the back to find the Falling Foss waterfall.
+It’s a concealed slice of tranquil charm, rushing 30-feet down into May Beck.
+Before the end, visit The Hermitage, an old stone dwelling that was believed to be home to a hermit.

 Almondbury Common Circular

 This gem of a walk on the outskirts of Huddersfield is only 3.9-miles long and kicks off with a bang at a Scheduled Ancient Monument.
-You’ll start at the ruins of Castle Hill, a 12th-century motte-and-bailey castle with two iron age hill forts and a deserted medieval village.
-Once you’ve had a good look around, you’ll make your way across Almondbury Common and through Molly Carr Wood, Arthur Wood and Farnley Hill, before you reach the end.
-Thirsty work?
-Enjoy a real ale and spot of classic pub grub in The Radcliffe Arms nearby.
+You’ll start at the ruins of Castle Hill, a 12th-century motte-and-bailey castle with two Iron Age hill forts and a deserted medieval village.
+Once you’ve had a good look around – and you should make the time to – you’ll make your way across Almondbury Common and through the sun-dappled natural wonders of Molly Carr Wood, Arthur Wood and Farnley Hill, before you reach the end.

 The walk starts at Ashes Common, Huddersfield, West Yorkshire, HD4 6TE.
 Check out the route.